kh-m/Shopify-Web-Engineer-Challenge/README.md

 ## Process

 When tackling this challenge, I contemplated a few methods to achieve the requirements provided; mostly for how to handle the data and storing it.
-In the end, I built it using/with the following:
+In the end, I built it with the following:
 * Node.js
 * Express.js
 * Mongoose
 * jQuery
 * Axios

+### Back-end
+<p>I wrote the back-end using Express.js in Node.js.
+The back-end in this web app is arguably redundant or 'overkill'.
+When the user loads the root homepage route, a function is called to 'seed' the Mongoose database; it empties it, makes an API call (from back-end using Axios) to the Toronto Waste Disposal API, loops through each item (that has a title) and saves its title, body a default favorite value of 'false' and a unique ID from Mongoose.
+When the user 'favorites' and 'unfavorites' and item, the data in the back-end is updated as such.
+Refreshing the homepage/root route seeds the database again.</p>
+<p>A version of this could have been possible without the need of a Mongoose database, with simply saving the data on the user's browser in an array in the front-end application.
+However, the method used allows for an easier upgrade for a platform with data persistence, where perhaps a user can save their favorites to their user account by logging in.</p>
+<p>A drawback with using a database the way it is currently being implemented is that it does not allow for multiple users to be using the website simultaneously; at least in terms of adding and removing 'favorites'.
+This would lead to different users modifying the same single 'favorites' list.
+But as this is web app is created for demonstration purposes only, with minimal expected traffic, I chose to keep it the way it is to demonstrate the use of Mongoose and data persistence.</p>

 ### Design/UI
 Design specifications for the website are provided simply as screenshot image file, with not much technical requirements other than the functionality of the buttons.
 For the gradient, I sampled a colour from each side (left and right) and created a linear gradient based off of that.
 For the rest of the website, I simply styled it with trial and error, until I got a result that was close enough to the image.

+### Hosting

-# Challenge detials from Shopify
+# Challenge details from Shopify

 >
 > Build a web app to search for waste items using the Toronto Waste Wizard database, and save frequently used ones.